tom-bjorkholm/edit-cfg-json/README.md

-- [readme_parts/](readme_parts/) holds the text that is the same for all three packages, such as the overview of how the packages fit together, the Alpha status, installation and license.
+- [readme_parts/](readme_parts/) holds the text that is the same for all three packages, such as the overview of how the packages fit together, the project status, installation and license.
 - `edit/readme_parts/`, `edit_tk/readme_parts/` and
   `edit_textual/readme_parts/` hold the text specific to one package.
   Each of them also holds a `template.md` that decides the section order for that package.

-Fragments may use two directives:
+Fragments may use three directives:

 - `{{include: name.md}}` inserts another fragment.
 The package's own `readme_parts` folder is searched first, then the repository wide one,